 If you’ve neglected your oral health for years and now are experiencing intense pain in your mouth or jaw, call the team at Stanislaus Oral Surgery today.
 They will discuss with you if full mouth extraction is the best plan for you or if other dental intervention will better serve your needs.

 When it comes to dental work, many people put off a visit out of fear that the procedure will be extremely painful.
-At Stanislaus Oral Surgery your comfort is always the top priority.
-Sedation is offered to keep you calm and relaxed, and local anesthetics will make it so you don’t feel anything during your procedure.
+At Stanislaus Oral Surgery we understand your feelings and your comfort is always the top priority.
+You will have an opportunity to discuss the different types of medication that can be administered during the extraction.
+Sedation is offered to keep you calm and relaxed, and local or general anesthetics will make it so you don’t feel anything during your procedure.
+If you have many teeth to extract then a general anesthetic may be chosen and you will be totally unaware of any pain during the surgery.

 Once your gums have fully healed you will return to the office to be fitted for your dentures or whichever dental prosthetic your Stanislaus Oral Surgery provider suggests.